-115 Taken from the Natura 2000 Standard Data Form for Site UK0030395 Southern North Sea SCI dated January 2017.
+$^{^{115}}$ Taken from the Natura 2000 Standard Data Form for Site UK0030395 Southern North Sea SCI dated January 2017.

 Offshore SAC for the Annex II species, Harbour Porpoise.
 The Southern North Sea site extends down the North Sea from the River Tyne, south to the River Thames.
 The aim of the SAC is to support the maintenance of harbour porpoise populations throughout UK waters (the Southern North Sea supports higher number of porpoises compared to many other parts of their UK range).
 Seasonal differences in the use of the site by harbour porpoises which show the elevated densities of the species in some parts of the site compared to others during the summer and winter, have been identified.
 The main threats to harbour porpoise are from incidental catch, pollution and noise/physical disturbance.
-Component SSSI/s m/a n/a Conservation Objectives 116 Conservation Objectives 116 The focus of the Conservation Objectives for harbour porpoise sites is on addressing killing or injuring significant numbers of harbour porpoise (directly or indirectly); Conservation Objectives 116 The focus of the Conservation Objectives for Conservation Objectives 116 The focus of the Conservation Objectives for harbour porpoise sites is on addressing pressures that affect site integrity and would porpoise (directly or indirectly); • preventing their use of significant parts of the site Conservation Objectives 116 The focus of the Conservation Objectives for harbour porpoise sites is on addressing pressures that affect site integrity and would porpoise (directly or indirectly); • preventing their use of significant parts of the site (disturbance / displacement);
+Component SSSI/s n/a Conservation Objectives 116 The focus of the Conservation Objectives for harbour porpoise sites is on addressing pressures that affect site integrity and would include: killing or injuring significant numbers of harbour porpoise (directly or indirectly); preventing their use of significant parts of the site (disturbance / displacement); significantly damaging relevant habitats; or significantly reducing the prey base.
+The Conservation Objectives document also contains the following guidance: The seasonality in porpoise distribution should be considered in the assessment of impacts and proposed management.

-Outer Thames Estuary SPA (marine)/Out er Thames Estuary Extension pSAC (marine) Site description summary Qualifying features 117 This SPA is entirely marine and is designated because its habitats support 38% of the Great British population of over-wintering Redthroated Diver Gavia stellata , a qualifying species under Article 4.1 of the Birds Directive.
+Outer Thames Estuary SPA (marine)/Outer Thames Estuary Extension pSAC (marine) Site description summary Qualifying features 117 This SPA is entirely marine and is designated because its habitats support 38% of the Great British population of over-wintering Redthroated Diver Gavia stellata , a qualifying species under Article 4.1 of the Birds Directive.
 The Outer Thames Estuary SPA covers vast areas of marine habitat off the east coast between Caister-on-Sea, Norfolk in the north, down to Margate, Kent in the south.
 The habitats covered by the SPA include marine areas and sea inlets where Red-throated Diver is particularly susceptible to noise and visual disturbance e.g. from wind farms and coastal recreation activities.
 Threats from effluent discharge, oil spillages and entanglement/drowning in fishing nets are significant.
 A001 Gavia stellata (Red-throated Diver) (over winter)

-Taken from Natural England's Harbour Porpoise (Phocoena phocoena) possible Special Area of Conservation: Southern North Sea Draft Conservation Objectives and Advice on Activities dated January 2016.
-Taken from the Natura 2000 Standard Data Form for Site UK9020309 Outer Thames Estuary SPA dated December 2015.
+116 Taken from Natural England's Harbour Porpoise (Phocoena phocoena) possible Special Area of Conservation: Southern North Sea Draft Conservation Objectives and Advice on Activities dated January 2016.

+117 Taken from the Natura 2000 Standard Data Form for Site UK9020309 Outer Thames Estuary SPA dated December 2015.